Accessibility at Montana Tech

 Idaho Clearinghouse

-Watch a variety of short videos on accessible templates, headings, color contrast, fonts, text, tables, and PDFs.
+Learn the basics of accessibility through short videos on accessible templates, headings, color contrast, fonts, text, tables, and PDFs.

 LinkedIn Learning logo